This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Hormonal EC is given as 1 or 2 pills.
 Some brands are only available by prescription.
 One brand is available over-the-counter.
-Not all pharmacies carry the over-the-counter brand, so you may need to ask caregivers where to find it.
+Not all pharmacies carry the over-the-counter brand, so you may need to ask healthcare providers where to find it.
 The side effects include nausea and vomiting, spotting or irregular bleeding, breast tenderness, dizziness or tiredness, and headache.
 You must do the following to properly use hormonal EC:

 - Use hormonal EC exactly as directed.

 - Use condoms for the rest of your cycle, because you can still get pregnant if you ovulate later than you usually do.

 - Follow up with your healthcare provider to talk about the best long-term birth control method for you.

 If you receive a copper IUD:

 A copper IUD placed in your uterus within 7 days of intercourse can prevent pregnancy.
 An IUD will not protect you from sexually transmitted infections.
 The IUD can remain in your uterus for up to 10 years to provide long-term birth control.
 You need a vaginal exam, a pregnancy test, and tests for infections before you receive an IUD.
 It cannot be inserted if you have an infection.
 The side effects of a copper IUD include spotting and heavy periods for the first 3 to 6 months of use.

 Follow up with your healthcare provider as directed:

 You may need to return for a pregnancy test or tests for sexually transmitted infections.
 Tell your healthcare provider if you have any questions or concerns about long-term birth control.
 Write down any other questions so you remember to ask them during your visits.